baptistparty/blog/_posts/2021-12-30-French-DeYoung.md

 But French responded with hostility.
 French said DeYoung was absurdly unfair and inaccurate, torching' a 'straw man' characterization of French's work.

-So what does *French* say is his driving thesis?
+So to avoid mischarachterization, what does *French* say is his driving thesis?
 In [tweet four](https://twitter.com/DavidAFrench/status/1471572762175156230), he lays it out clearly: 'White Evangelical theologies' have a 'disproportionate commitment' to Republicans and 'the culture of the South.'
 DeYoung concedes that people *can* forsake theological principle under social pressure, and even that it is important to criticize those who do.

 If we agree the concern is *possible,* how does French say we should decide?
-How would we decide whether there's a disproportionate commitment to something that isn't religious principle?
-In [tweets 2 and 3](https://twitter.com/DavidAFrench/status/1471572759457247246), French lays out another claim, with equal clarity.
-He says white Evangelicals have "propositions" that "don't flow naturally" from their theology.
+How would we know if there's a disproportionate commitment to something that isn't religious principle?
+In [tweets 2 and 3](https://twitter.com/DavidAFrench/status/1471572759457247246), French says white Evangelicals have "propositions" that "don't flow naturally" from their theology.
 Their positions on 'Trumpism, anti-masking, anti-vaccine and immigration restrictionism' don't flow from theological claims, but political or social claims.

-So the issue is multidisciplinary; do the politics follow from the theology?
+So the issue is multidisciplinary: do the politics follow from the theology?
 You'd be forgiven in thinking there must be a multidisciplinary answer.

 Yet French says few theologians have the chops to speak up. "[Sadly, when I see pastors wad in on matters of law/policy](https://twitter.com/DavidAFrench/status/1471572764549173252), it is rare to see superior insight.
 And when I do it's because of a degree of committed study that is highly unusual."